crossterm-rs/crossterm/docs/mdbook/src/command.md

 # Command API
-The command api makes the use of crossterm much easier and offers more control over when and how a command such as moving the cursor is executed.
+The command API makes the use of crossterm much easier and offers more control over when and how a command such as moving the cursor is executed.

 The command API offers:
 - Better Performance